agalue/alec-playground/README.md

 Test Environment for ALEC
 ===

-The following builds a test environment to test ALEC in distributed mode.
+The following builds a test environment to test ALEC in either monolithic or distributed mode.

 # Requirements